Category

 IRA Recharacterizations

-• Timing: Recharacterizations must be completed by the tax filing deadline (including extensions) for the year in which the contribution was made.
+To be valid, the recharacterization must be completed by the tax filing deadline (typically April 15, or October 15 with an extension) for the year in which the original contribution was made.

-Can I recharacterize a rollover or conversion to a Roth IRA?
+Can I recharacterize a Roth conversion or rollover?

 Was this helpful?